-What Happens to Social Security When You Die?
+Social Security: What Happens to Your Benefits When You Die?

 More From GOBankingRates

+Experts: Here's Why Nearly Every Purchase Should Be On a Credit Card

-This article originally appeared on GOBankingRates.com: What Happens to Social Security When You Die?
+This article originally appeared on GOBankingRates.com: Social Security: What Happens to Your Benefits When You Die?